-International airlines are often strict about the size and weight of checked in baggage and carry-on luggage.
-Prior to your departure, please contact your airline or visit their website for specific luggage requirements, as size and weight limitations may vary according to the airline and destination.
+International airlines are strict about the size and weight of checked in baggage and carry-on luggage.
+Prior to your departure, please contact your airline or visit their website for specific luggage weight information, as size and weight limitations may vary according to the airline and destination.

 Luggage handling is not included in our Morocco tour.
-It may be available at the hotel for a local charge.
+It may be available at your hotel for a local charge.

 Laundry services are available in some hotels on the tour.

-The main languages of Morocco are Arabic and Berber, though French is spoken widely across the country.
+The main languages of Morocco are Arabic and Berber.
+French is spoken widely across the country.
 English is spoken in the hospitality industry, especially by younger generations.

 The time zone in Morocco is GMT+1, 1 hour ahead of London GMT.

 Though generally warm all year round, Morocco's climate is quite diverse, changing with the season and region.
 Most of the country has a Mediterranean climate, barring the arid desert in the centre.
-Winter, from November to January sees the coldest, wettest weather of the year.
+Winter, from November to January, sees the coldest and wettest weather of the year.
 Summer lasts from June to August and is often very hot.
 Spring and autumn usually offer the best weather for travellers.

 In Morocco, the standard voltage is 220V and the frequency is 50Hz.
 You will need a European plug adapter, and/or converter depending on which electrical appliances you bring with you.